 In this lesson series you not only get tools on how to do this, but we also share again in the powerful, healing and gentle Qi field of Teacher Ning.
 That alone is a gift for yourself.

 These webinars are suitable for everyone, regardless of your level of health or the degree to which you already practice qigong.

 About Teacher Ning

 Teacher Ning was born in inner Mongolia in China.
 He studied with Dr. Pang and graduated at the famous hospital of Huaxia Center.
 In 1997 He left with a few others after receiving blessings from Dr. Pang.
 He continued his practice and provided for healings to many.
 From several masters he was taught different methods.
-He connects to Teacher Jianshe in Hainan, where he is now living with his wife.
-Their daughter is now studying Traditional Chinese Medicine at a university in Beijing.
+He nowadays lives with his family in Hainan.
+His daughter is studying Traditional Chinese Medicine at a university in Beijing.
 For years now he travels to Western countries as well, such as United States of America, Serbia, Netherlands, Belgium and Switzerland.

 Methods: His teaching methods are taught in a gentle, humble fashion.
 From Pang Laoshi he adopts the Qi field series to build up the Qigong state.
 He always asks: what is Qigong for you?
 In this way his students are aware of the intention of practice.
 From a traditional point of view, the meridian system, channels, vessels, extraordinary meridians and the organs are one complete health system.
 Qi practice is considered the quintessence of TCM.
 Four basic elements are part of the methods teacher Ning teaches.
 One is sound, second is movement, three is awareness, and four is posture.
 Though there is not really negative or positive since all is illusory, the movements in circles are either releasing too much Qi by turning clockwise, or gathering Qi by circling in, counter clockwise.